-Feature #8: Undo changes made to your Gantt chart
+Feature #8: Undo changes made to your gantt chart

-Did you accidentally delete a task from your Gantt chart?
-Renamed a task "Party planning" when it should have been "After party planning"?
+Did you accidentally delete a task from your gantt chart?
+Renamed a task "Party planning" when it should have been "After-party planning"?

-You can undo these changes by going to the History tab of your Gantt chart and clicking on the "undo change" link found at the top right of each item.
+2. Click on the "undo change" link found at the top right of each item.

-Feature #9: Access other account projects (for account holders)
+Feature #9: Access other account projects (for Account Holders)

 Our final feature enables the Account Holder to view and access all of the projects created in the account.
 This enables you to see what types of projects your teammates are working on and delete unnecessary projects from the account.

-To access all of the account projects, simply click on the “My Active Projects” drop down.
-From the menu, select “Other Account Projects” to see projects within your account.
+To access all of the account projects, simply go to My Projects and select the Active projects tab.
+Then click Other Account Projects at the bottom of the list to see a full list of projects within your account.

-Use TeamGantt like a Pro
+Use TeamGantt like a pro

 Helping teams move their projects from start to finish has always been the end goal for us here at TeamGantt, and these features are just a fraction of what you can do to make great progress.